periodic/magic-staple-proxy-generator/README.md

 1. All your staple cards
 1. A proxy printed for each deck a staple goes in with the name of the card and deck on it.

 I like to keep all my cards double-sleeved, so I put the double-sleeved cards in the binder.
-The proxies are printed from this program and then glued to the front of a junk common.
+The proxies are printed from this app and then glued to the front of a junk common.

 To start, have: